-I remember the good old days of going through the Sunday paper and clipping coupons from various inserts.
+I remember the good old days of going through the Sunday paper and good old-fashioned coupon clipping.
 Why’s that still so popular?

 It may be the 21st century, but the custom of coupon clipping is still very much 20th century in style.